reginad1/phase-0-tracks/web_dev/request_cycle/web_servers.md

 you need to have your files available on a server.
 One of the main benefits of using a VPS is that subscriber has unrestricted access to the VPS, giving you control over your server, without using middle man.
 It also can provide privacy.

+You don't want to be logged in as a root user because it creates a security issue.
+If you are logged in as root, everything is accessible without any restrictive settings that would be implemented as a user.